Ishu-7/project2-nexus/README.md

 3.Services
 4.Internship
 5.Contact
-To apply for Internship via Website
+-----To apply for Internship via Website
-To record your Feedback
+-----To record your Feedback